kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Dirty example <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

-For example, I happened to cross a very weird problem.
+For example, I produced a very weird problem somehow.
 Quite often, I load CodeIgniter modules in other CodeIgniter modules, which is no problem:

     $this->load->model('C_helper', 'ch');